Factbox: Yellen on rates, regulation, communication revolution

-(Reuters) - Janet Yellen was confirmed by the U.S. Senate on Monday to become the next chair of the Federal Reserve as it begins to map its way out of its unconventional monetary policy.
+(Reuters) - Janet Yellen cleared a key Senate procedural hurdle on Friday that all but assures her place as the next chair of the Federal Reserve as it begins to map its way out of unconventional policy territory.

+The Senate voted to move forward with Yellen’s nomination, and final approval is expected on January 6.

 The U.S. central bank has held benchmark interest rates near zero for five years and quadrupled its balance sheet to about $4 trillion through three massive bond-buying programs.

-As those efforts bear fruit, Yellen is expected to extricate the Fed from its super-easy policy stance, first by managing further reductions to the central bank’s bond buying and, eventually, by raising rates from rock-bottom levels.
+As those efforts turn the tide on jobs, Yellen, 67, is expected to extricate the Fed from its super-easy monetary policy, first by managing further reductions to the massive bond-buying program and, eventually, by raising rates from rock-bottom levels.

 Her approach to that delicate task will be informed by views shaped through decades of policymaking and research.
 A snapshot of those views follows:

-As the Fed’s vice chair since 2010 and the chief of the San Francisco Fed before that, Yellen has helped shape the Fed’s ultra-easy monetary policy.
-She is not shy about her belief, at odds with some of her more traditionally minded colleagues, that the Fed can do a lot to alleviate unemployment.
+Yellen, as the Fed’s vice chair since 2010 and the chief of the San Francisco Fed before that, has helped shape the Fed’s ultra-easy monetary policy.
+She is not shy about her belief, at odds with some of her more traditionally-minded colleagues, that the Fed can do a lot to alleviate unemployment.

 In a speech on March 4, she said that progress in the labor market should “take center stage” in monetary policy.

-“I consider it imperative that we do what we can to promote a very strong recovery,” she said at her confirmation hearing in November.
+“I consider it imperative that we do what we can to promote a very strong recovery,” she said at her confirmation hearing last month.
 “We’re doing that by continuing our asset purchase program, which we ... put into place with the goal of assuring a substantial improvement in the outlook for the labor market.”

 Yellen believes that it is rare for the Fed’s two goals - maximizing employment and keeping inflation low and stable - to conflict.
 But when they do, she said in 1995, “a wise and humane policy is occasionally to let inflation rise even when inflation is running above target,” if doing so allows the Fed to bring down unemployment more rapidly.